Rick Hill Artwork

 Application Process

-Commercial Nuisance Wildlife Control Operator permits are valid from March 1st through the last day of February the following year.
+Wildlife Control Operator permits are valid from March 1st through the last day of February the following year.

 1. Be at least 18 years old;

-1. The exam is comprised of the following modules regarding:
+1. The exam comprises the following modules:

-3. Wildlife sign and nuisance scenarios; what species is responsible
+3. Wildlife sign and nuisance scenarios: what species is responsible

 4. Disease concerns with wildlife control